capnrefsmmat/ipbLatex/README.markdown

   `/admin/sources/classes/bbcode/custom` directory of your IP.Board installation.
 - Open `templates.txt`.
 To enable the LaTeX popup feature, which allows your users to see the LaTeX code that generated a formula by clicking it, you need to edit your default templates.
-You’ll have to do this for every style you have installed.
+You'll have to do this for every style you have installed.
 Simply follow the directions in `templates.txt`.
 - Head to your administration panel, to Look & Feel -> BBCode Management.
 Scroll to the bottom, at Import New BBCodes.
 Browse and select the `bbcode.xml` file that came with the plugin.
 Install it.
-- That’s it!
+- That's it!

 By default, the plugin uses the [latex] and [math] tags as synonyms, with [imath] and [ce] representing inline math and chemical equations, respectively.
-You can add additional synonyms as aliases in IPB’s BBCode editor, but note that [imath] and [ce] are hardcoded, and they won’t work if you change the aliases for those.
+You can add additional synonyms as aliases in IPB's BBCode editor, but note that [imath] and [ce] are hardcoded, and they won't work if you change the aliases for those.

-With ipbLatex installed, you should be able to use LaTeX anywhere that BBCode can be used — personal messages, in the forums, and wherever.
+With ipbLatex installed, you should be able to use LaTeX anywhere that BBCode can be used -- personal messages, in the forums, and wherever.
 All images are stored in the `img` directory you create for all time, so you may wish to periodically cull that directory.
 (If a user previews their post, then changes an equation before posting it, the old equation will remain for all time.)
 At SFN we commonly